Lincoln Playfields at Lower Woodland Park: Reject Option A, Advance Option C

 12/12 Update: We have a better alternative: Option C!

 Option C combines low impact versions of SPS Options A and B for a better Lower Woodland Park Design.
-Option C ensures Lincoln High School gains a new, safe facility capable of hosting games, complete with a grandstand.
-It also preserves historic trees lining the Green Lake Way pedestrian path and maintains safe, legal access for all park users, including those with children and dogs.
+Option C ensures Lincoln High School gains a new, safe facility capable of hosting games, including an optional grandstand.
+It also preserves historic trees lining the Green Lake Way pedestrian path and maintains safe, legal access for all park users, including vulnerable populations and those with children and dogs.
 There are two parts to the Option C plan.

 Option C Part 1: Soccer Field at Aurora and 50th